logging¶

 your own risk.
 If you wish to use non-public functionality from a module we

-strongly suggest only including the module header hpx/modules/logging.hpp
+strongly suggest only including the module header hpx/modules/logging.hpp, not

 the particular header in which the functionality you would like to use is